 6. Begin developing ideas for your brand’s personality

 Now that you’re set on your brand name and you’re confident it won’t conflict with anything already in existence, it’s time for the fun part: Start working on that logo + brand!
 You probably already have an idea of how you want the world & consumers to perceive your business.
 Get your ideas down on paper & find a designer/branding consultant to help bring it to life!

 Many times, intellectual property is a business’ most valuable asset.
 It’s no matter for cutting corners or using shortcuts… Heads up: there are none!
 Follow these steps to best set yourself & your business up for airtight intellectual property protection in the future.
 Taking care of it up front can help you to build a solid legal foundation & save expenses on damage control later on.

 Contact YSH Law Firm for more information & to set up a meeting with Yasmine.
-Just call (512) 925-7882 or e-mail Yasmine directly at email@example.com.
-Click here to send an e-mail via our Connect page!
+We like to make things simple: just click here.

 To the success of your business,